MemeStash-2021/Memestash-NodeJS/README.md

 ```
 ### `Data` routers
 The routers for Express are contained in their own folder and contain 2 files:
-- `router.js` is responsible for handling all incoming requests
+- `cardRouter.js` is responsible for handling all incoming requests
-- `statements.js` contains all SQL statements used for that router.
+- `statements.js` contains all SQL statements used for that cardRouter.

 ## FAQ
 **Q:** The node scripts don't run! <br>